microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/vmware_scaled_powercli_linux/_index.md

     - VMware vCenter Server user assigned with a ["Read Only Role"](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.security.doc/GUID-93B962A7-93FA-4E96-B68F-AE66D3D6C663.html)

-* Create Azure Service Principal (SP)
+* Create Azure service principal (SP)

-    To connect the VMware vSphere virtual machine to Azure Arc, an Azure Service Principal assigned with the "Contributor" role is required.
+    To connect the VMware vSphere virtual machine to Azure Arc, an Azure service principal assigned with the "Contributor" role is required.
 To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```console
     az login